-Greening Australia is also working with stakeholders to build the capacity of the community through education programs, engagement with land owners and working with Indigenous and landholder groups to undertake environmental monitoring.
+Greening Australia is also working with stakeholders to build the capacity of the community through education programs, engaging with land owners, and working with Indigenous and landholder groups to undertake environmental monitoring.

 Relationships like the one at Mungalla are critical to the success of Reef Aid, with commitment from landholders to steward the land helping to ensure the health of the reef into the future.

-This Reef Aid project is supported by the Australian Government, Ian Potter Foundation, Accor Hotels and Virgin Australia, and delivered in partnership with the Reef Trust.
+This Reef Aid project is funded by the Australian Government’s Reef Trust, Ian Potter Foundation, Accor Hotels and Virgin Australia.